Internet Architecture Board

 Standards Process Oversight and Appeal: The IAB provides oversight of the process used to create Internet Standards.
 The IAB serves as an appeal board for complaints of improper execution of the standards process through acting as an appeal body in respect of an IESG standards decision.

-RFC Series and IANA: The IAB is responsible for editorial management and publication of the Request for Comments (RFC) document series, and for administration of the assignment of IETF Protocol parameter values by the IETF Internet Assigned Numbers Authority (IANA).
+IANA: The IAB is responsible for administration of the assignment of IETF Protocol parameter values by the IETF Internet Assigned Numbers Authority (IANA).

 External Liaison: The IAB acts as representative of the interests of the IETF in liaison relationships with other organizations concerned with standards and other technical and organizational issues relevant to the world-wide Internet.